-In order for an application to be considered for a grant, applicants must go to APPLY on our website and submitted all application materials no later than 11:59pm October 1, 2020.
-Letters of Recommendations must be submitted by the recommender by October 8, 2020.
-If you encounter problems, contact Jessica Bowman.
+In order for an application to be considered for a grant, applicants must go to APPLY on our website and submitted all application materials no later than 11:59pm October 1, 2021.
+Letters of Recommendations must be submitted by the recommender by October 8, 2021.
+If you encounter problems, contact Jessica Bowman (grants@Louisville-institute.org).